 Welcome to Running Their Mouth!
-Each week, we’ll go through media reports, interviews, PR, and all of our own stuff to find the best quotes from the Sprint Cup race, capturing the story of how the weekend unfolded.
-It’s the most original commentary you’ll ever find: the truth, coming straight out of the mouths of the drivers, crew members, and car owners themselves.
+Each week, we’ll go through media reports, interviews, PR and all of our own stuff to find the best quotes from the Sprint Cup race, capturing the story of how the weekend unfolded.
+It’s the most original commentary you’ll ever find: the truth, coming straight out of the mouths of the drivers, crew members and car owners themselves.
 This week, here’s a sneak peek at what they all were thinking following the Brickyard 400 at Indianapolis Motor Speedway:

 You have to love McMurray’s genuine emotion.
 In a time when many drivers are accused of being politically correct robots (some more than others), McMurray is always very sincere in his comments when he pulls off a victory.
-Though not as dramatic as his teary-eyed press conference following February’s Daytona 500 win, you could clearly hear the passion in McMurray’s voice standing in Victory Lane at the Brickyard.
+Though not as dramatic as his teary-eyed press conference following February’s Daytona 500 win, you could clearly hear the passion in McMurray’s voice standing in victory lane at the Brickyard.